dank-inc/one-hour-beats/README.md

 - deploy
 - countdown disappears after user votes.
 - while you're in a jamroom show names at top of who is currently there.
+- add entry count to rooms on main

 ### MVP - three pages: